sourcefrog/conserve/doc/unimplemented/encryption.md

 TODO: Does Tink require separate keys for encryption and hashing, with no way to convert between them?
 Can we avoid exposing two keys to the user?

+### Compression

+When the archive is encrypted, compression of blocks (including indexes) is disabled to prevent CRIME-like attacks.

 ### Block hashes

 In an encrypted archive, blocks are always identified by a keyed hash using the hash key.